eluts15/NG-Zoo-Application/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+## TODO

+1. Inside the form to add an animal, center the labels and inputs using css or a scss.
+2.

 ## Current Bugs